-If you question the validity of this claim refer to the nursing board and examine what each state considers safe ratios for skilled nursing facilities.
+If you question the validity refer to the nursing board within your state and examine the staffing for skilled nursing facilities.

-How can you rightfully determine one nurse can manage the med pass, chart, do skin assessments, answer the phone, do admissions, speak with families, perform treatments and keep the residents from falling?
+One nurse cannot manage the med pass, chart, do skin assessments, answer the phone, do admissions, speak with families, perform treatments and keep the residents from falling?

-LTC befittingly compares to a mad house of mirrors and is full of illusion.
+LTC rightfully compares to a mad house of mirrors.

-Let us take a look at the LTC expectation.
+Let us take a look at the expectation.

 (2–4 hours per shift)

-Med pass- LTC facilities typically have a medication pass at 8am, 10am and 1pm for dayshift.
-How long does the med pass take per shift?
-(3–4 hours)
+LTC facilities typically have a medication pass at 8am, 10am and 1pm and that is just for dayshift alone!

-Lunch- The standard lunch break is 30 minutes with two 15-minute breaks per 8 hours.
-(1 hour)
+Lunch- The standard lunch break is 30 minutes accompanied by two 15-minute breaks.